 Ordinary salt is sodium chloride and is made of one molecule sodium and one molecule chloride.
 The crystals of the sodium chloride that form can be of any size.
 Think of a grain of salt from the familiar round blue box of Morton salt in your cupboard vs. a large salt lick placed out in the field for horses: both are sodium chloride.
 Sea salt is usually a coarser salt than your friendly Morton salt.

 Now, think of a bag of very small pebbles that are smooth, round and about 1/8 inch in size.
 Compare this to gravel, maybe from your driveway or a construction site, whose rocks are 1 to 2 inches in size and are more irregularly shaped.
 If you fill one bucket with the pebbles and another bucket with the gravel, there will be a lot of space between the irregular gravel chunks, and the bucket containing the gravel will weigh less than the bucket containing pebbles, because of the extra air in between the rocks.

 Campbell's can use sea salt and add the same volume of salt and there will be less sodium in their soup.
-But they can also use sea salt and simply use less of it.
+But they could also use table salt and simply use less of it.
 Either way, less sodium.

 More directly, sprinkling sea salt on food adds larger, irregular shaped salt crystals to the outside of the food, and these will hit your tongue and activate the salt taste buds more than the fine crystals that could be lost in the cooking process.